aks-dcgs/aks-dcgs.github.io/_posts/2016-09-23-Fuze-Box-Lesson-2.md

 ---
 Fuze Box Lesson 2

-I n this week's IT lesson we did some more work on fuze box This time me and my partner did assessment 2 which we finished in the lesson we managed to save .
+I n this week's IT lesson we did some more work on fuze box This time my partner and I did assessment 2 which we finished in the lesson and we managed to save .
 Assessment two was about adding and subtracting on fuze box.
 We found it quite easy but there were a few difficulties with copying things down.
-We didn't get much done on assessment 3.
+We didn't get much done in assessment 3.
 I hope we can finish assessment 3 in our next lesson IT

 WWW: We finished assessment 2